-MELINDA: I’ve had this volume on preorder for a very long time, so I’ll be very happy when it finally turns up.
+MJ: I’ve had this volume on preorder for a very long time, so I’ll be very happy when it finally turns up.
 I’ll believe it when I actually see it, though.

 SEAN: For those who enjoyed Negima from Kodansha Comics but felt that it would be even better if all the girls were 5 years old and Negi was their preschool teacher, well, Negiho! is the title for you!
 For the rest of us, I’m hoping it comes across as amusing and cute rather than, as I fear, creepy and vaguely illegal.

-MELINDA: What she said.
+MJ: What she said.

 SEAN: Seven Seas has another huge omnibus, this one containing the first three volumes of Zero’s Familiar.
 All I know about this series is that the lead girl is worse than Shana, Taiga and Nagi combined, and there’s a lot of ‘comedic violence’.
 If you write ‘xxxxx gets a spine’ fics, then, this may be your kryptonite.